tarantool/doc/doc/how-to/db/crud.rst

       - [4, 'The Beatles', 1960]
     ...

-    -- Update a tuple by a primary key value -- tarantool> bands.index.primary:update({2}, {{'=', 2, 'The Rolling Stones'}})
+    -- Update a tuple by the primary index -- tarantool> bands.index.primary:update({2}, {{'=', 2, 'The Rolling Stones'}})
     ---
     - [2, 'The Rolling Stones', 1965]